-- Adaptational Sexuality: A rewritten version is in the works that turns Bobby into a homosexual struggling to commit to one man.
+- Adaptational Sexuality: A rewritten version is in the works with Bobby as a gay man struggling to commit to one man.

 - Alone Among the Couples: Central to the plot.

-- Broken Record: At the end of Ladies Who Lunch, Joanne repeatedly sings the word "rise."
+- Broken Record: At the end of The Ladies Who Lunch, Joanne repeatedly sings the word "rise."